OpsiMate/documentation/opsimate-docs/docs/dashboards/creating-dashboards.md

 ## Understanding Dashboard Views

-In OpsiMate, dashboards are organized as "views" that can be customized and saved for future use.
+In OpsiMate, dashboards are organized as "views" that can be customized and saved with specific filters and search criteria for future use.
 Each view can display different services, metrics, and visualizations based on your needs.

 ## Creating a New Dashboard View